 Self-explanatory and the easiest to make happen of them all.
 The only key to walking, on top of being able to do it, is packing as light as possible.
 And that’s why chances are – unless you are taking a fancier walking trip like the one we recently did from Finisterre to Muxia where our bags were transferred daily – your back will hurt otherwise.

-After walking a few stretches of different Caminos, the via Francigena, and Riviera dei Fiori in West Liguria among other pilgrimage and hiking trails; and tougher routes like the Annapurna community trek in Nepal, I feel like the next route could be pretty much anywhere below 3500m of altitude (or above that, until 5000m or so with a bit of training in place).
+After walking a few stretches of different Caminos, the via Francigena, and Riviera dei Fiori in West Liguria among other pilgrimage and hiking trails in Spain and other European countries; and tougher routes like the Annapurna community trek in Nepal, I feel like the next route could be pretty much anywhere below 3500m of altitude (or above that, until 5000m or so with a bit of training in place).
 If you want to recommend any particular routes, you are most welcome!

 Otherwise, the most straight-forward for me would be to pick another Camino.
 Nevertheless, I am based next to the final destination of them all, Santiago de Compostela in Galicia, Spain, and coming up soon the first Holy year since 2010 – Xacobeo 2021 – will be celebrated around here.